One of the questions I’m often asked by readers, is how to pick a blog niche.

 If the graph looks fairly flat for the past year, check the past five years (select the date ranges from the dropdown menu)—you might find that it’s been slowly declining in popularity.

-Although you could potentially blog under a pseudonym, it’s not generally a good idea to opt for a niche that you’d not want people to associate you with.
+Although you could potentially blog under a pseudonym, it’s not generally a good idea to opt for a blog niche that you’d not want people to associate you with.

 This could be because the blog niche is embarrassing in some way (let’s face it, not many of us would want to be known as the “bed-wetting blogger”) or it could be because it isn’t a good fit for another brand that you’ve already established—and you don’t want to upset your existing audience.